NickA131/ErrorLogging/README.md

 # ErrorLogging
-Wrapper to provide a generic interface to error loggers
+Wrapper to provide a generic interface to error loggers.
+Includes an implementation using NLog http://nlog-project.org/